Deepali-Kundwani/Quiz/README.md

 # Quiz
 Basic Quiz:-
-Containing QNAs related to myself.
+Containing QNAs to check whether you know me?
-Displaying highest score.
+Displaying highest score at the end.